Your Website Maintenance & Management is Serious Business.

 I don't have time for maintaining my website ...
 I have a business to run.

-A website is not something you can publish online and then let it go.
-Like most things, maintenance is required on a regular basis.
 Here are a few things you need to know about managing your own website.

 BACK IT UP